emissary-ingress/emissary/reference/configuration.md

 - `grpc`: if present with a true value, tells the system that the service will be handling gRPC calls
 - `method`: defines the HTTP method for this mapping (e.g. GET, PUT, etc. -- must be all uppercase!)
 - `method_regex`: if present and true, tells the system to interpret the `method` as a regular expression
-- `weight` if present, specifies the (integer) percentage of traffic for this resource that will be routed using this mapping
+- `weight`: if present, specifies the (integer) percentage of traffic for this resource that will be routed using this mapping
+- `host`: if present, specifies the value which _must_ appear in the request's HTTP `Host` header for this mapping to be used to route the request
+- `headers`: if present, specifies a dictionary of other HTTP headers which _must_ appear in the request for this mapping to be used to route the request

 Less-common optional attributes for mappings: